 During the enquiry much attention was focussed on the train’s brakes, and whether they were applied in the seconds before the derailment.
 The train was equipped with a power-operated braking system known as ‘the continuous automatic vacuum brake’ which was designed to ‘fail safe’.
 At Peterborough the locomotive had been changed and an additional vehicle was added at the rear of the train.
 Significantly, in his report Lt.
 Col. von Donop discounted the possibility that lapses in procedure when reconnecting and testing the brakes at Peterborough could have rendered the vacuum brake equipment inoperative on all the carriages of the 12-coach train.
 He asserted that the driver would not have been able to release the brake and start the train unless the proper procedure had been followed.

 Recent review of available evidence tends to confirm a view, formulated by railwaymen at Grantham who were closest to the event, that a potential combination of circumstances did exist which could result in the train starting out from its Peterborough stop with the vacuum brake inoperative.
-If the driver then failed to perform a 'running brake test' once on the move after leaving Peterborough he would be unaware of the perilous situation until, having accelerated to around 60mph on the five mile descent from Stoke Tunnel, the brake failed to respond to his initial application on the approach to Grantham.
+If the driver then failed to perform a 'running brake test' once on the move after leaving Peterborough he would be unaware of the perilous situation until, having accelerated to around 60mph on the five-mile descent from Stoke summit, the brake failed to respond to his initial application on the approach to Grantham.
 The only brakes then available to him and his fireman were those on the locomotive's four driving wheels and on its six-wheeled tender.
-With the junction points at Grantham North set to divert the train abruptly from the Main line the train’s fate was sealed (though the locomotive crew could not have known that to be the situation).
-There were two guards on the train, but the enquiry found that neither was sufficiently alert to the train's progress and its failure to slacken speed until it was far too late for them to act by applying the hand brakes in their vans.
+With the junction points at Grantham North set to divert the train abruptly from the Main line, the train’s fate was sealed.

 For further reading: